Rifhutch/cellular-rocktomata/README.md

 rocktomata.rock_remembrance(rule,generations)

 NOTE: The simulation doesn't extend past a fixed width determined by the number of generations, so for some settings artifacts from the edge can creep in.
 That's rock'n'roll for you.
-This implementation makes use of arbitrarily sized ints and '+' for string concatentation, so translating to other languages may not work.
+This implementation makes use of arbitrarily sized ints and '+' for string concatenation, so translating to other languages may not work.

 Overview of cellular automata here: http://mathworld.wolfram.com/ElementaryCellularAutomaton.html